GenericMappingTools/2021-eswn-pygmt-workshop/refresher/git-tutorial.md

     `git branch`

-3. Checkout your new branch:
+3. Switch to your new branch:

-    `git checkout test-branch`
+    `git switch test-branch`

 4. Follow the lessons from [tracking changes](#tracking-changes) to commit a new file `test-branch.txt`.

-5. Checkout the main branch and note what happens to the file:
+5. Switch the main branch and note what happens to the file:

-    `git checkout main`
+    `git switch main`

 6. Merge your changes into the main branch using `git merge`: